Urban Air Mobility (UAM) Type Certification Research (Task 3-1-2)

 Figure 14.Assembly.

-The research has reached the configuration freeze stage, and the team is currently progressing through system integration and airframe manufacturing in compliance with TC guidelines.
-Major outcomes to date include:
+## 7. Research Outcomes (ing) The research has reached the configuration freeze stage, and the team is currently progressing through **system integration and airframe manufacturing** in compliance with TC guidelines.
+Major outcomes to date include: electrical and control architecture for TC CG-verified integration of energy and flight control systems Formal contribution to Korean eVTOL certification development

 ← Back to Research